 For each one of these best pools at Disney World, we’ll go through why it made the list and what kind of Disney guests will fall in love with it.

 We’ll also talk about the worst Disney pools, because there are some that just aren’t worth the same amount of hype as other Disney World pools.

 - Bathing suit – you can buy a bathing suit at Disney Springs or in most hotel gift shops (they know people forget them), but pack a fun Disney one like this one for kids and this one for women and this one for men

 - Sunscreen – hello, this is Florida, you need sunscreen ALL THE TIME.
 Use this high SPF eco-friendly sunscreen, or check out my guide on the best sunscreen for Disney for more options.
 Do.
 Not.
 Skip.

 - Flip-flops – buy a pair of flip flops like these (or check out my guide on the best shoes for Disney for other options) to wear around the pool deck

 - Water shoes – especially for kids, it’s a good idea to bring water shoes (we love these ones) which will help protect their feet against the hot pool decks, stubbing their toe while playing in the splash areas, or rubbing it on rough pool bottoms

 - Disney pools are heated year round to 82 degrees Fahrenheit, which means you can swim and they are open no matter the temperature.

 - The pools may close during adverse weather like thunderstorms.
-Lightning is incredible popular in Florida, and they will close the pools during lightning events.
+Lightning is frequent in Florida, and they will close the pools during lightning events.

 - It is against the rules for guests to “pool hop” at Disney World.
 The only shared pool is Stormalong Bay, which is used by Yacht Club and Beach Club guests.
 Other guests must use the pools at their resort, unless they are DVC in which case there are a few pools you may be able to pool hop at (check your DVC guidelines).